 What if I get a reduced fare MetroCard?
 Will that be an option with WageWorks?

 Yes, WageWorks offers the sale of reduced fare MetroCards on their site.
 Or you can sign up to load funds onto a WageWorks commuter card to purchase your reduced fare MetroCard directly from the transit agency.

-If your monthly transit expenses exceed the IRS pre-tax limits of $240.00 per month for mass transit and $240.00 per month for parking, we will deduct the maximum before tax benefit from your paycheck.
+If your monthly transit expenses exceed the IRS pre-tax limits, we will deduct the maximum before tax benefit from your paycheck.
 Any remaining balances will be deducted from your pay check as an after tax deduction.
 This gives you the convenience of paying the full cost of your commute by convenient payroll deductions with no outlay of cash by you.